xinwei2124/TAAS/README.md

   2)Stormpy is required to run the PRESTO simulator, which can be downloaded from (https://github.com/rustychris/stompy)

 ## TO do
-To add models and properties files
-To include all experimental data
+The pDTMC models and properties for both case studies in the folder - To include all experimental data
 To upload the result for varying epsilon